pushparajanrahul/me.portfolio/exampleSite/content/blogs/Project_1.md

 The dataset was created using the below code snippet:

 <script src="https://gist.github.com/pushparajanrahul/26cebe5f2ab80d46f532e3209543b14f.js"></script>

-   [Built-in Shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugo-s-built-in-shortcodes) for rich content, along with a [Privacy Config](https://gohugo.io/about/hugo-and-gdpr/) and a set of Simple Shortcodes that enable static and no-JS versions of various social media embeds.

 The above code generates dataset, measuring the given process variables with 5 min interval for 30days adding some trends and anomalies in the Vibration and introducing a few Temperature changes.